LiamLlamazares/math_blog/aboutme.md

 - Posts will have a *why should I care section?* (always a good question to ask) to place the information in context.

-- Exercises with hints that I've used to build my own understanding and that you can test yours on.
+- Exercises with hints that I've used to build my own understanding, and that you can test yours on.

 - Finally, the finer workings of the topic (definitions, propositions, theorems, and examples) will be discussed with a focus on the key ideas that make everything fit together.
 When proofs are very technical, I will present the main details and cite primary sources for the details.